ahendy/Microsoft-teams-docs/teams/botsconversation.md

 ### Constructing mentions

 Your bot can @mention other users in messages posted into channels.
 To do this, your message must:
 * Include <at>@username</at> in the message text.
-Note, at this time because we do not provide an API to return profile information, you can either obtain this value from a received message or from an external lookup, e.g. Azure ActiveDirectory
+Note, at this time because we do not provide an API to return profile information, you can either obtain this value from a received message or from an external lookup.
 * Include the `mention` object inside the `entities` collection

 #### Schema example